What Is a Chimney Pot and Do I Need One? (Homeowner’s Guide)

 Clay Chimney Pot

-Terra cotta chimney pots are handmade from clay.
+Terracotta chimney pots are handmade from clay.
 These pots can withstand the heat of a chimney fire, making them extremely durable.
 Once installed, clay pots will last a lifetime.
 In the past, chimney flues were also made from terra cotta clay because of their heat resistance.

-Traditionally round, these pots come in many shapes, sizes, and glazes.
+On top of that, these posts are quite cheap and can be installed easily within a few hours.Traditionally round, these pots come in many shapes, sizes, and glazes.
 You can also ask for customized designs besides the standard shapes and sizes.
-As for the colors, you can either go with the natural look or choose between the six standard glazes, i.e., black, sandstone, dark red, limestone, brown (salt glaze), or buff.
+As for the colors, you can go with the natural, unglazed look or choose between the six standard glazes: black, sandstone, dark red, limestone, brown (salt-glazed), or buff.

 Masonry Chimney Pots